katayoun-kobraei/SBU-DataScience_Course_2022/Assignment 2/README.md

 2. [Data-to-Viz](https://www.data-to-viz.com/)

 ## Notes
-- The emphasis was on the creativity in your visualizations and analysis.
+- The emphasis was on creativity in your visualizations and analysis.
-- We should consider new and innovative ways to represent the data that could provide deeper insights.
+- Consider new and innovative ways to represent the data that could provide deeper insights.

+## Contribute
+Thanks for considering contributing to this project!
+A good place to start is our contribution guideline.

 ## Contact Information
 For any questions or further clarification, please reach out via comment on this repository.